 A very helpful tool to see school improvement requirements at a glance is now available on the SI Timeline!
 Allegan AESA updates this one-pager every year.
 Click on the image to enlarge it or open the One Page Timeline as PDF.

 In the fall, schools begin to function under their newly adopted school improvement plan (State Deadline of September 1 ...
 Practical Deadline June 1).
 Classrooms and schools pay specific attention to gathering baseline data, and effectively progress monitoring the essential (or non-negotiable) activities outlined within each building-level or common district objective.
+Most likely the Annual Ed Report (AER) will be required in the Fall moving forward.

 The School Improvement Process truly picks up during the winter as monitoring of the current plan overlaps with gathering and analyzing data for the upcoming plan.
 In addition, the first compliance components of the new cycle need to be meaningfully completed.
 Amendments to Consolidated Application due mid January.
 Begin District/School Systems Review (or Interim SA) and perception surveys.